 Set your own workspace up.
 It is important to have a pleasant workspace at home.
 A pleasant working space makes a big difference, well, at least for me.
 It helps me boost my morale and increases my productivity.

 You will notice that it has changed a lot already.
 I do that a lot.
 I changed chair covers, and add knick-knacks that are pleasant to my eyes.

 Although I move from one place to another in our house, I make sure that it is also comfortable and convenient for me at all times.
 Get a folding and efficient table that will help you ease your back.

 Change up your environment.
 Consider working from other locations than your home.
-It won’t hurt to spend a little for meals at your favorite cafe where there is a free Internet access.
+It won’t hurt to spend a little for meals at your favorite cafe, or for a staycation with your family where there is free Internet access.
 Thanks to power outages in our area, although it gives me disappointments, somehow I am thankful that this happens at times as it serves an excuse for me to go out to lunch for a change.

 Schedule breaks.
 Working with no breaks while seeing your household chores still not done may affect your work mood too.
 Always, always take a break whether you work on a flexible or fixed schedule.
 If your work prevents you from taking a break throughout the day, it’s time to re-assess.
 In the first place, convenience is the main reason why we choose to work from home, so why deprive yourself of doing so.

 Take advantage of Social Media.
 Being on Facebook or Twitter can also make a lot of difference.
 It keeps you still connected with your friends, keeping up with what they have been doing so when it’s time to meet up, you won’t find yourself lost.